Genocs/genocs-library-docs/content/en/library/monitoring/index.md

 ### Overview

-Adds logging and tracing capability, by default uses Azure Appinsights, Jaeger and Console tracing sistem.
-The system configure Masstransit with RabbitMQ and
+Adds logging and tracing capability.
+By default it uses Azure Application Insights, Jaeger, and console tracing.
+The system configures MassTransit with RabbitMQ and
 MongoDB tracing:

 - Console